jvstinian/zombpyg/README.md

 | Heal self | h |
 | Heal player ahead | g |

-The command-line options of the `zombpyg` script should be easy to understand, and can be found by running `zombpyg --help`.

 Create your own players
 =======================

 We will only provide an overview for adding new player bots here.
 To add a new bot, the recommended approach would be to
-* make a copy of the file for an existing player in the directory `zombpyg/players/`,
+* make a copy of the file for an existing player (e.g., of "terminator") in the directory `zombpyg/players/`,
 * edit the method `next_step` as desired, making sure to call `self.play_action(action)` at the end of the method, and
 * add logic for the new player to the method `create_player` for the class `PlayerBuilder` in